 4. Contact your podiatrist

-- The prescription of custom-made foot orthoses
+- Custom-made foot orthoses

 - Manual foot therapy